-There was something always very off with the character Thor.
+There was always something very off with the character Thor.
 I fell in love with both Iron Man and Captain America in their first outings in their solo movies.
 However, I never was interested in Thor or his story.
-Even when he is around the other Avengers, he was always the least interesting one of them all.
+Even when he is around the other Avengers, he is always the least interesting one of them all.

 Thor's character has gotten a rewrite in recent years, all thanks to Taiki Waititi.
 I remember receiving an Entertainment magazine with Thor: Ragnarok being on the front cover.
 This was the first time I saw Thor with his new haircut.
 I hated it.
 Even though I was never a big fan of Thor, I never saw Thor with this new look.
 However, I totally agreed with the new direction after watching Ragnarok.
 Since the release of Ragnarok, Infinity War, and Endgame, the character of Thor has became one of my favorites.

 Let's take a look back at the history of Thor within the Marvel Cinematic Universe.